Bug Advocacy Part II

 Below is a reflection on the Bug Advocacy Meetup we had last Tuesday.

 A bit of background information about my experience: I’ve never been on an Agile project.
 Neither have I been brought into a project early in the SDLC.
 By the time I’ve come on to projects, the software has already been built.
 This meant that some people questioned why I don’t just talk to the developer and get the bug fixed?
 Or why don’t I just write it on a post-it note and stick it up on their computer?
 While I agree that these are great ideas, I’ve been on projects where things have to be tracked in a Testing tool.
 I learned a lot from the discussions that followed my experience report.
 Namely, how people deal with bugs when they are on ’less traditional’ projects.
-I also found it interesting to see that people seem to be just as passionate about functional bugs as they are about usability bugs; arguing that the usability bugs make the software _‘unprofessional’. _After my Experience Report, I prepared an activity which involved finding bugs in an Advanced Driving School website, using another Advanced Driving School website as a heuristic.
-These usability issues included:
+I also found it interesting to see that people seem to be just as passionate about functional bugs as they are about usability bugs; arguing that the usability bugs make the software _‘unprofessional’. _After my Experience Report, I prepared an activity which involved finding bugs in two different driving school websites.

 - The fact that the first website’s homepage was too long.